About The American Legion

 Thank you to all who attended our last meeting before the summer break.
 We were fortunate to have Assemblyman Michael Benedetto join with us to present certificates of appreciation to our neighbors in the community who fly their flags proudly and correctly.
 After our meeting, we held our annual barbeque/get together and everyone had a good time.
 The turn out was great.

-Our next meeting will be September 21st at the NY Turner Club at 11:00 AM.
-Wishing you all a happy summer.
+Our next meeting will be October 19th at the NY Turner Club at 11:00 AM.

 Upcoming Events -

-Sunday, October 26th - Veteran's Mass & Brunch sponsored by the Knights of Columbus (details to follow.)
+Sunday, October 26th - Veteran's Mass & Brunch sponsored by the Knights of Columbus at St. Benedict's Church 11:00 AM (RSVP to Charlie at email@example.com if you wish to attend.)

 Tuesday, November 5th - County Meeting - 7:30 PM at the Throggs Neck Memorial Post (1456 Shore Dr.)